 - i.
-The Flow Way System shall be designed primarily for water quality and restoration purposes.
-When consistent with these primary purposes, navigability by non-motorized boats is also a design goal.
+The Flow Way System shall be designed to be navigable by canoe and kayak, and to the greatest extent possible by small power boats (e.g. bass boats).
 Where SFWMD requirements prevent navigation due to required separations or features such as existing canals or spillways, easy portage opportunities shall be provided at such obstructions. - ii.
-Except where navigability would be inconsistent with the water quality and restoration goals for the Flow Way System, bridge crossings must provide at least four feet of clearance between the system's control elevation and the bottom of the bridge crossing.
+Bridge crossings must be designed to allow navigability by providing at least five feet of clearance between the system's control elevation and the bottom of the bridge crossing.
 Large culverts may be used to provide navigability if this clearance standard can be met.